Getting started

 8. How to make fasting for a blood test easier

-- Book a morning appointment.
-An 8 am or 9 am slot means you finish your fast soon after waking.
-If you are doing a home blood test, set an alarm and do it first thing.
+- Book a morning slot so you finish the fast soon after waking.
+For a home test, do it first thing.

 9. What happens if you eat before a fasting blood test?

-With a home blood test from Helvy, you control the timing.
-If you realise you have broken your fast, simply wait and do the test the next morning.
+With a home test from Helvy, you control the timing.
+Break your fast and you simply test the next morning.
 No rebooking, no wasted trip.

 10. Fasting for home blood tests vs GP appointments